 I said nothing, of course, but in the context of all his prior stories, none of which had been unbelievable, I knew, in a manner that involved no questions, what he meant.
 He wasn't black.
 I wasn't white.
 The whole conceptology of race is delusive, having nothing to do with anything apart from concepts and the misfortunes (real enough) secondary to them.
 All the essays ever written, ever to be written about race, were missing an important point, had been trumped: Race is a crock of shit.
 Period.
 His was the final word.
 I never had to think about race again.
-It was a non-issue outside of any discussion of human folly.
+It was a non-issue never to be mentioned apart from discussions of human folly.
 I took my higher education where I found it.

 I eventually ended up with three degrees, but I consider that a minor aside usually not worth mentioning.
 My higher education had been on the road and in the library (later internet accessible material).
 It is not possible to get a general education from others, only information from questionable sources.

 It is now possible to get a degree in General Studies, but such a degree merely hints at a possibility.
 To get a generalist education one must be an autodidact whose progress no one will assess.
 No credit will be offered and the most one can hope for is some knowledge of what you do not know.